- K-16 MONTHLY FITNESS SCHEDULE

 -

 Body alignment is achieved by placing one body part in line with another body part in a vertical or horizontal line.
 Correct alignment contributes to body balance and decreases strain on muscle-skeletal structures.
-Without this balance, the risk of falls and injuries increases.

-The functional Movement Screen(FMS)is a tool used to assesses fundamental movement patterns and identify limitations or asymmetries that may increase the risk of injury.
-Through FMS & body alignment analysis, soldier can prevent injuries and receive personalized exercise recommendations to improve performance and movement efficiency.
+The Functional Movement Screen(FMS) is a tool used to assesses fundamental movement patterns and identify limitations or asymmetries that may increase the risk of injury.

 Ms. Kim, Minchong, CSCS, MS RYT 200hrs Yoga Instructor